ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

     - constrain notch filter frequency and bandwidth to safe range (minimum bandwidth for flaot precision, Nyquist, etc)
  - add safe constraint on dt
 ### Antipattern Category
+New:unstable_and_slow_noise_handling
 ### Keyword
 performance
 ### Note
+Some inline functions added, but this is perfomance issue only for the C language, filtering forgyro greatly improved, difference can be seen in this Issue: Accumulated gyro filter fixes and improvements (#17647)

 ## Commit #865
 ### Hash